Nats Park getting huge entertainment venue. Any bets what it’s for? | WTOP

-The Washington Nationals will build a 35,000-square-foot restaurant and entertainment venue at Nationals Park under a deal approved by the city’s sports and conventions authority.
-The year-round venue — which will include a restaurant, bar…
+The Washington Nationals will build a 35,000-square-foot restaurant and entertainment venue at Nationals Park under a deal approved by D.C.’s sports and conventions authority.

 The Washington Nationals will build a 35,000-square-foot restaurant and entertainment venue at Nationals Park under a deal approved by the city’s sports and conventions authority.